traha-89/ecommerce_demand_forecasting/analysis/executive_summary.md

 - **[Holiday Impact]**: Generally, holidays have a positive impact on both orders and customer tickets.
 The mean daily orders is 1145, vs. 921 for non-holidays.
 However, there is a noticeable decline in order volumes and tickets during Christmas, which was hard to forecast for based on 2 years of data.
 This part of the forecast could be further optimized with more data and feature engineering.
 - **[Weekend Impact]**: We find that weekends usually have a negative impact on both order volumes and customer tickets.
 Over weekends, the mean daily orders is 672, vs. 1029 on weekdays.
 - **[Trends and Seasonality]**: We observed based on our forecast components, that we usually have higher orders on Tuesday and Saturday compared to other days, and similarly for customer tickets.
 Across the months, as we saw a heavy promo period in July each year, Peak Ordering happens from May till August.
 Overall, from 2023 till 2024, we have seen an increasing trend for order volumes and customer tickets, which is a positive sign for the business, but also calls for optimized capacity and productivity increase.
+- **[Units Sold and Revenue]**: We didn't find a significant improvement in the forecast additionally considering these variables as features, and they seem to be highly collinear to orders and tickets.
+This can be explored further on if there's an opportunity to utilize.

 ## Model Performance Summary